Exploring Split’s Old Town: Your Guide to Croatia’s Roman City (2024)

 At the end of the day, grab a drink and watch a perfect sunset over the Adriatic Sea.
 You’re welcome.

-Easy Day Trip From Split, Croatia
+Easy Day Trips From Split

 There’s more than enough to see in the Old City of Split itself to warrant spending at least a couple of days here.
 If you have more time, there are several other places nearby which are easy to visit.